 when the lions come and drink water, we talk to them to ask them to start growling because tomorrow we are going to collect honey (danib) and we want to know where you are .

 The Damara / ǂNūkhoe ritual practice of tsē-khom, in which both known ancestors and anonymous spirits of the dead are asked to protect people as they move through areas where lions also live, continues to be practiced by elderly Khoe-speaking peoples of the area.

 At the time of recording these experiences I had not read Elizabeth Marshall Thomas's book The Old Way.
 In this text she similarly documents how Ju|wa (Ju|'hoan) men in Nyae Nyae (north-east Namibia) would nonchalantly rob lions of meat, explaining that clearly 'the lions had not wanted an encounter with the men, so they had kept out of the way' (p.
 88).
 I subsequently learned of her amazement at the correspondences in hers and my descriptions of peoples' encounters with lions, and of her gratitude that her observations had been confirmed of how people had felt about lions in the past, albeit in a different Namibian landscape.

 ... we stayed together with all the animals.
-Even the lions and leopard, elephants, rhino..
-A lot of animals were here and we stayed together with the animals. … sometimes the lions bite the goats, but sometimes he just come and drink at the spring and then go again.
+Even the lions and leopard, elephants, rhino...
+A lot of animals were here and we stayed together with the animals. … sometimes the lions bite the goats, but sometimes he just comes and drinks at the spring and then goes again.
 And sometimes he killed the zebra and the oryx here and when he eat and then he leaves to fetch the water then the people also go and take the meat from his kill [much laughter].

 Today, Human-Lion Conflict seems inevitable